-USG organizations, utilizing the appointed and designated ISO, shall create a cybersecurity program that ensures the confidentiality, integrity, and availability of USG information assets.
-USG organizations shall develop and implement a governance structure that enables an ongoing understanding of the organization's risk management priorities.
-The program will have oversight for administration of cybersecurity standards, processes and procedures, and will consider the effects of cybersecurity requirements on the entire enterprise.
-Every cybersecurity requirement will be tied to an operational need, a state or federal regulation or an industry standard practice.
-The policies, processes and procedures to manage and monitor the organization's regulatory, legal, risk, environmental and operational requirements are understood and inform the organization's management of cybersecurity and data privacy risk.
+Governance Requirements: The cybersecurity governance committee shall oversee the administration of cybersecurity standards, processes and procedures.
+Cybersecurity requirements will be tied to operational needs, state or federal regulations or industry standard practices.
+The policies, processes and procedures to manage and monitor the organization's regulatory, legal, risk, environmental and operational requirements are understood and inform the organization's leadership of cybersecurity and data privacy risk.
+Additional areas to be addressed by the cybersecurity governance committee are: